codacy/codacy-analysis-cli-action/README.md

     -   **If you're setting up one repository**, [obtain a project API token](https://docs.codacy.com/codacy-api/api-tokens/#project-api-tokens) and store it as an [encrypted secret for your **repository**](https://docs.github.com/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository) with the name `CODACY_PROJECT_TOKEN`.
     -   **If you're setting up multiple repositories**, [obtain an account API token](https://docs.codacy.com/codacy-api/api-tokens/#account-api-tokens) and store it as an [encrypted secret for your **organization**](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-an-organization) with the name `CODACY_API_TOKEN`.

-    > ⚠️ **Never write API tokens on your configuration files** and keep your API tokens well protected, as they grant owner permissions to your projects on Codacy.
+    > ⚠️ **Never write API tokens to your configuration files** and keep your API tokens well protected, as they grant owner permissions to your projects on Codacy.

 3. Add the following to a file `.github/workflows/codacy-analysis.yaml` in your repository, where `<CLIENT_SIDE_TOOL_NAME>` is the name of the [**containerized** client-side tool](https://docs.codacy.com/related-tools/local-analysis/client-side-tools/) that the Codacy Analysis CLI will run locally, or don't specify this parameter to run all tools supported by Codacy: